eechhx/discord-bot/README.md

-# discord-bot
+# Discord Bot
-Discord bot for server-specific uses
+Discord bot for server-specific uses.
+Currently a work in progress!